Theguyrahul/Audio-Video-Downloader/readme.md

 ### Python Script

 **download.py**
-   - Run this script to download audio or Video files from the links in `Alinks.txt`.
+   - Run this script to download audio or Video files.

 ### Folders